Florida Keys 1935

 Single box bridges are the most affordable, with room for two lanes of traffic and space on both sides for pulling over.
 These can be built on shore with portable prestressing rigs, and floated into position with a barge crane.
 Some newer methods allow transport of the bridge segments over previously installed bridge segments (instead of being floated out).

 Figure 8: Section of a prestressed concrete box girder bridge deck, single box.
-These affordable bridges can be high above the water with long spans.
+These affordable bridges can be higher above the water with longer spans than historical bridges (high enough to clear storm surges, with spans long enough to allow laminar flow).
 Each section is precast on shore in a rig against previous section for better installation fit afterward.